 Pursuant to 1 V.S.A. § 317a (Disposition of public records) all public records are considered permanent unless destruction has been authorized under a record schedule approved by the State Archivist or by law.
 The term record schedule means:

-- Any General Record Schedules (GRS) issued by VSARA for all (state and local) public agencies; and
+- Any General Record Schedules (GRS) issued by VSARA and approved by the State Archivist for all (state and local) public agencies; and

 Internal Policies & Procedures

 Public agencies are responsible for developing their own internal policies and procedures to assure that the requirements outlined in agency and general record schedules are being consistently and routinely applied across their respective agencies.
 Policies and procedures for records listed on any record schedule that need to be retained until obsolete must clearly state a specific retention requirement that best meets the agency’s legal and administrative needs.

 State agencies and departments have designated records officers and appointed records liaisons who are responsible for their agency’s respective records management program, including internal policies and procedures.
 State employees should contact their respective records officers and liaisons for information about their agency's recordkeeping requirements.
 Local agencies do not have designated records officers.